 concentrations of housing for vulnerable people or,

+churches, mosques, temples or any other place of worship.
+Religious premises and places of worship are often focal points for a percentage of vulnerable members of the local community, including the homeless community and youth population, and have therefore been included in this policy, rather than for any moral or ethical reasons.

 10.18 Some publicly available sources of information to assist in operators completing a LRA include: